 Historically, Know Your Business checks were known for their complexity, especially when discussing manual back-and-forth research and data collection struggles between multiple sources and third-party vendors.

-Today, the situation has significantly improved.
+Collecting information, verifying data, and examining beneficial owners lacked a unified system for integrating all these steps.
 Modern KYB solutions are fully automated, allowing compliance officers to avoid difficult manual screening processes by streamlining their work through automation.

 Despite that, compliance remains a difficult task for many companies, especially now that KYB applies not just to banks and financial institutions.
 So, if you want to meet regulatory KYB requirements without slowing down the efficiency of business onboarding, there’s only one solution, and it’s automated KYB.